-Commitment markers are used to show air units that have been committed during the current phase (committed markers) or turn (previously committed markers).
+Commitment markers are used to show air units that have been committed during the current turn.
 Air units without markers are uncommitted; they can be used for air missions during the current phase, though such use may cause the air units to become committed.